Things to know before moving to Dubai – a complete checklist

 HOW CAN I RENT A PROPERTY IN DUBAI?

 And on that note, we end our list of things to know before moving to Dubai.
-There are tons of benefits of moving to Dubai such as no income tax and a plethora of growth opportunities.
+There are tons of benefits of moving to Dubai, such as no income tax and a plethora of growth opportunities.
 We hope you found the details you were looking for.
 One last piece of advice: make sure to subscribe to MyBayut and receive a bi-weekly dosage of useful content straight to your email.

-Oh and, welcome to the golden city!
+But for now, welcome to the golden city!
 We hope you make the very best out of the opportunity!